emreyolcu/drag-scroll/README.md

 Pressing the mouse button again or releasing the modifier keys deactivates drag scrolling mode.

-This utility is especially useful with a trackball: you can activate drag scrolling and roll the ball to quickly scroll through a large website or a document.
+This application is especially useful with a trackball: you can activate drag scrolling and roll the ball to quickly scroll through a large website or a document.
 It also works with the trackpad, for instance allowing you